SHU's Dr. Maresco Co-Authors Book 'Dangerous Hoops'

-Dr. Peter A. Maresco, a clinical associate professor of Marketing at Sacred Heart University’s John F. Welch College of Business, has added yet another published work to his list of accomplishments as author for the new book Dangerous Hoops.
+Dr. Peter A. Maresco, a clinical associate professor of Marketing at Sacred Heart University’s Jack Welch College of Business, has added yet another published work to his list of accomplishments as author for the new book Dangerous Hoops.
 Part crime novel, part textbook, Dangerous Hoops: A Forensic Marketing Action Adventure, combines the principles of marketing and sport management into a lively narrative that educates and entertains.

 Set in the world of professional sports, Dangerous Hoops introduces FBI agent Bill Douglass as he pursues a deadly extortionist in order to save lives—and spare the NBA from a public relations nightmare.
 The adventurous storyline also explores aspects of business and marketing with examples from the world of pro basketball.
 Both innovative and educational, Dangerous Hoops provides real instruction in a novel form and serves as a refreshing text for business majors and MBA students.